 Birds Of Prey, Pacific Northwest

-Birds Of Prey, lords of the air realm, forest hunters, warriors, the raptors.
+Birds Of Prey are the lords of the air realm, they are the forest hunters, the warriors, the raptors.
 They are the predators that hunt with their powerful beaks, strong feet, and razor sharp talons.
-They have extraordinary eyesight and incredible hearing.
+They are the ones with extraordinary eyesight and incredible hearing.

 The term bird of prey is applied to two groups of birds, first is the vultures, eagles, hawks, and falcons, these are the day hunters.
 They are the raptors.